TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 In addition the Amazons can point the baldes at the enemy and unleash the very flames of the sun itself in the shooting phase.
 This grants each Amazon a missile attack with a range of 12'' wich causes a Strength 3 hit, No penalities from range  or movement apply whene the amazons use this attack.

-**skirmishers** : Amazons are well accustomed to jungle warfare and as such they are regarded as skirmishers.
-Should they required to rank un in order to fight in a melee.
-(Anakonda, Humming Bird,and Pirrana must be positioned in the front of rank)

 **Native of Lustria** : The Amazons are native of Lustria and jungle hold no peril for them.
-When using the jungle rules (like WFB6 Warhamer Realms: Lustria ) they are immune to the same Encounters as the Lizardmen.
+When using the jungle rules they are immune to the same Encounters as the Lizardmen.